In a Chapter 13 bankruptcy, your debt will be broken down into:

-- Credit card debt – at the conclusion of your repayment plan, any remaining credit card debt will be discharged.
+- Credit card debt: After your repayment plan, any remaining credit card debt will be discharged.

-- Personal loans – if you have personal loans that are not secured by collateral, it can get discharged at the close of your Chapter 13.
+- Personal loans: If you have personal loans that are not secured by collateral, they can get discharged at the close of your Chapter 13.

-- Breach of contract/negligence-related debt – a breach of contract or negligent act that caused property or personal harm can result in a judgment against you.
-Typically, this judgement can be discharged as long as the debt is not for a willful or malicious injury to another.
+- Breach of contract/negligence-related debt: A breach of contract or negligent act that caused property or personal harm can result in a judgment against you.
+Typically, this judgment can be discharged as long as the debt is not for a willful or malicious injury to another.

-There are many other debts that may qualify for discharge under a Chapter 13 bankruptcy.
+Many other debts may qualify for discharge under Chapter 13 bankruptcy.
 Consult a qualified and experienced bankruptcy lawyer to learn about all the ways Chapter 13 bankruptcy can help you.

-New Jersey Lawyer Can Get You a Fresh Start
+New Jersey Bankruptcy Lawyer Can Get You a Fresh Start

 You and your family should not be burdened with unmanageable debt, and that is why bankruptcy is an option.
 In New Jersey, the Law Office of Joel R. Spivack helps clients through the bankruptcy process and on to a fresh financial start.
-With over 25 years of experience, Mr. Spivack is more than ready to help you get where you want to be.
-Do not let another day of debt go by.
-Fill out the online form to contact him and begin discussing your options.
+With over 30 years of experience, Attorney Spivack is more than ready to help you get where you want to be.